Frequently Asked Questions

 What side should I choose for my side bag?

 Our advice is to think through the mechanics of how you fish.
 How do you fight and land a fish?
 When you are tying on a new fly or rig, how to you hold your fly rod?
 What arm do you tuck your rod under?
 What hand do you use to access the inside of your current bag or gear?
-These questions might help inform which side you might find to be the most comfortable and convenient for you.
+These questions best help inform which side you might find to be the most comfortable and convenient for you.

 Why use traditional materials?